sayolove/ngu-guide/src/content/docs/en/chapters/chapter-4.md

 - Harvest fruits before FoL until they’ve been leveled to 12+, then start eating
 - FoG should be harvested early for seeds, eat when your diggers are capped
 - Poop Pom always, Poop these fruits as they max: FoK, FoL, FoAP, FoPb, FoN, FoR
-- A big benchmark for this chat is getting FoK 24, which scales with NGU Yggdrasil and NGU EXP, along with perks First Harvest, FoK sucks, and FoK still sucks.
+- A big benchmark for this chapter is getting FoK 24, which scales with NGU Yggdrasil and NGU EXP, along with perks First Harvest, FoK sucks, and FoK still sucks.
 FoK becomes a large portion of your EXP gains, so getting levels in NGU Yggdrasil/EXP becomes a big focus

 ## EXP Spending
 - Split EXP evenly into energy/magic (3:1 E:M base), using a pow:cap:bar ratio of 5:160k:4